Skip to main content

 Otter For Meeting Transcription

-For virtual interviews, platforms like Zoom and Google Meet have a recording option (sometimes with the option to record all conversations automatically).
-But, for face-to-face interviews and phone interviews, always have a recording device on you.
+For virtual interviews, platforms like Zoom and Google Meet have a recording option (sometimes with the option to record all conversations automatically), but you can also choose to integrate an AI meeting note-taker to record all conversations and also take notes for you automatically.
+For face-to-face interviews and phone interviews, always have a recording device on you.
 And, if necessary, set a reminder for yourself, so you don’t forget to turn it on.
 In any case, always record.

 2. Establish a rapport with the interviewee